Huge in France

-Huge in France is an American comedy series on Netflix starring Gad Elmaleh as a French comedian who has moved to Los Angeles in an effort to be closer to his son.
+Huge in France is an American comedy television miniseries on Netflix starring Gad Elmaleh as a French comedian who has moved to Los Angeles in an effort to be closer to his son.

 The show premiered on April 12, 2019.

 Plot

 Gad Elmaleh, or simply Gad, is a very popular comedian in France who has decided to move to Los Angeles to become closer to his estranged son, Luke.
 Luke is aspiring to become a model while his mother Vivian is an author and life coach.
 Vivian's boyfriend is Jason Alan Ross, a retired actor who is mentoring Luke on modeling.

 Gad along with his assistant, Brian, devise various plans to disrupt the relationship between Jason and his old family.